 At the time of writing (August 2020), the availability of these solar panels rebates from Solar Victoria is good – in that there are enough rebates to meet demand.
 Also, the process for applying for this rebate is now a lot simpler and more straightforward than it was a year ago.
 For example, there is no longer the requirement for facial recognition testing.

-2. Battery storage rebate – Victorian government – blue areas are eligible
+2. Battery storage rebate – Victorian Government

 The full list of eligibility criteria are on the Solar Homes website, and include: